List of Manchester United F.C. managers: Managerial history

 Before the end of the war, the club approached Matt Busby, who had just turned down the opportunity to join the coaching staff at Liverpool, on the grounds that he wanted more responsibility over the playing side of the club than merely the selection of the team.
 United allowed Busby the responsibilities he requested, and in his first five seasons in charge he guided the team to four second-place finishes in the league, before finally winning his first title in 1952.
 He soon set about replacing many of the more experienced players with a group of youths who came to be known as the "Busby Babes".
-This team went on to win two league titles in 1955–56 and 1956–57, as well as reaching two FA Cup finals.
+This team went on to win two league titles in 1955–56 and 1956–57, as well as the 1956 and 1957 Charity Shields and reaching two FA Cup finals.
 Unfortunately, the careers of many of the players were cut short by the Munich air disaster, which also left Busby fighting for his life.

 While Busby was in hospital recovering from the injuries he sustained in the air crash, his managerial duties were left to his assistant, Jimmy Murphy.
 After Busby recovered, he set about rebuilding his side, and within five years, in 1963, he had won the FA Cup for the first time in 15 years.
 This was followed up by two league titles in three years, and then the greatest prize in European club football, the European Cup.
 He continued as manager for one more year after this success, leaving his managerial duties to club trainer Wilf McGuinness.
 McGuinness struggled in his new post, however, and Busby was convinced to return for the second half of the 1970–71 season.
 However, he retired from football permanently that summer, and was succeeded that summer by Frank O'Farrell.
 O'Farrell's stay was short-lived, though, as his inability to control George Best's extravagances forced the board to sack him with three years still to run on his contract.

 O'Farrell's replacement was to be Scotland coach, Tommy Docherty.
 Docherty left the Scotland job and his first task at United was to keep the club in the top flight.
 He managed it once, but he was unable to pull it off again and the club was relegated in 1973–74.
 They bounced straight back up the following season, though, and in their first season back in the top flight, the team cruised to a third-place finish and yet another FA Cup final.
 The next year, they went one better, beating Liverpool in the final to claim his first and only trophy at Old Trafford.
 It was soon discovered, however, that Docherty was having an affair with the wife of the club's physiotherapist, and he was immediately fired, replaced by Queens Park Rangers' manager Dave Sexton.